 Nicolas Hauka

-Nicolas Hauka is a New Westminster born, journalism student with a passion for sports broadcasting.
-He excels at Writing articles, providing informed sports breakdowns and on camera reporting.
+Nicolas Hauka is a New Westminster born, journalist with a passion for sports broadcasting.
+He excels at writing articles, play-by-play, providing informed sports breakdowns and on camera reporting.

 Scroll down to content